WCHN/CTseg/README.md

 The algorithm is developed using MATLAB and relies on external functionality from the SPM12 software.
 The following are required:

-* **SPM12:** Download from https://www.fil.ion.ucl.ac.uk/spm/software/download/ and add to the MATLAB path.
+* **SPM12:** Download/clone from https://github.com/spm/spm12 and add to the MATLAB path.
+(Do not use SPM 25 — CTseg targets SPM12 r7771.)
 * **Shoot toolbox:** The Shoot folder from the toolbox directory of SPM12 (add to path).
 * **Longitudinal toolbox:** The Longitudinal folder from the toolbox directory of SPM12 (add to path).
 * **Multi-Brain toolbox:** Included as a git submodule.
 After cloning CTseg, initialise and compile it: